 - 1 tablespoon rice vinegar

-- 1 teaspoon reduced sodium soy sauce (or tamari)
+- 1 teaspoon reduced sodium soy sauce (tamari if gluten free)

 - Optional garnish: chopped cilantro

 - To make the yogurt sauce, whisk the Greek yogurt, miso paste, honey, soy sauce, and rice vinegar together in a bowl.
 Set aside.